-Airline reservation systems start showing flights 330 days in advance.
-With direct flights to Africa being few and far between, this is when you want to book your seat so you can get the lowest possible fare.
+Airline reservation systems start showing flights 330 days in advance and with direct flights to Africa being few and far between, this is when you want to book your seat for the lowest possible fare.
 Given the lack of competition between airlines for flights to Africa, there are very few sales to take advantage of.
-If you wish to use Airline miles for your flights, then you certainly want to book as soon as the schedule is published.
+If you wish to use air miles for your flights, then you certainly want to book as soon as the schedule is published.

-Once the planning stage is over and you have the itinerary in hand, then you can relax and look forward to the trip.
-Try and read as much as possible about the destinations you’ll be visiting, it truly enriches the whole experience.
+Once the planning stage is over and you have decided on your itinerary, you can relax and look forward to the trip – anticipation is half the fun.
+Try to read as much as possible about the destinations you’ll be visiting as it truly enriches the whole experience.
 Add some of our favorite inspirational movies to your Netflix list and get in the mood.
-Practice taking pictures with the cameras you plan to bring along, a great idea is to visit your local zoo.
+Practice taking pictures with the cameras you plan to bring along – a great idea is to visit your local zoo.